Skip to main content

 Health Education

-Health education is one strategy for implementing health promotion and disease prevention programs.
-Health education provides learning experiences on health topics.
-Health education strategies are tailored for their target population.
-Health education presents information to target populations on particular health topics, including the health benefits/threats they face, and provides tools to build capacity and support behavior change in an appropriate setting.
+Health education delivers learning experiences on health topics, to provide people with knowledge, skills, and tools to live healthier lives.
+Health education strategies are tailored for their intended audience.
+Health education presents information to audiences on different health topics, including the health benefits or threats they face, and provides tools to build capacity and support behavior change in an appropriate setting.

 Characteristics of health education strategies include:

-• Completion of a community needs assessment to identify community capacity, resources, priorities, and needs.
+• Conducting a community needs assessment to identify community capacity, resources, priorities, and needs.

-• Planned learning activities that increase participants' knowledge and skills.
+• Planning a sequence of lessons and learning activities that increase participants' knowledge, attitudes, and skills.

 • Ensuring proficiency of program staff, through training, to maintain fidelity to the program model.